Wałbrzych Mountains

-The Wałbrzyskie Mountains or Waldenburg Mountains (Góry Wałbrzyskie; Waldenburger Bergland), sometimes called the Wałbrzyskie Highlands or Waldenburg Highlands, is one of the three mountain ranges that form the western part of the Central Sudetes.
-The other ranges are the Owl Mountains and the Falcon Mountains.
+The Wałbrzych Mountains or Waldenburg Mountains (Góry Wałbrzyskie) is one of the three mountain ranges that form the western part of the Central Sudetes.

 Geography

-The Wałbrzyskie Mountains lie almost entirely within Poland.
+The Wałbrzych Mountains lie almost entirely within Poland.
 Several southern ridges reach as far as the Czech Republic.
-The range extends to the west and southwest of the Lower Silesian town of Wałbrzych (Waldenburg).
-The Owl and Falcon Mountains to the southeast form a continuation of the Wałbrzyskie Highlands.
-To the west of the highlands in the Western Sudetes are the adjoining ranges of the Bober-Katzbach Mountains and the Landeshut Ridge.
+The range extends to the west and southwest of the city of Wałbrzych.

-Division of the Wałbrzych Mountains
+The Wałbrzych Mountains are surrounded by several mountain ranges: the Wałbrzych Highlands to the northeast, the Owl Mountains to the east, the Włodzickie Hills to the southeast, the Stone Mountains to the southwest, the Broumov Highlands and the Rudawy Janowickie to the west, and the Kaczawskie Mountains to the northwest.

-The Wałbrzych Mountains are divided into three separate parts:
+The Wałbrzych Mountains are divided into three sub-regions: